FelipeSeleme/google_easter_egg/README.md

 describes the overall challenge

 ### each challenge has an MD file with the description and a PY file with the solution

+* Thanks to saraansh https://stackoverflow.com/users/7916040/saraansh for the first part of the level2 challenge.